clickworkorange/KivySightGlass/README.md

-This Kivy bar graph widget seeks to emulate the stylized appearance of liquid inside a sight glass.
+This Kivy bar graph widget seeks to emulate the appearance of liquid inside a sight glass.
 It is currently at an experimental stage - consider it early alpha at best.

 > A sight glass or water gauge is a type of level sensor, a transparent tube through which the operator of a tank or boiler can observe the level of liquid contained within.